p1ng-request/docs/templates/Naas/Naas_Use_SSH_tunnel_to_reach_network_protected_resources.md

 **Author:** [Maxime Jublou](https://www.linkedin.com/in/maximejublou)

-The goal of this notebook is to show you how to create an SSH tunnel in Python and use it to access servers/databases/etc that are not directly publicly accessible.
+**Description:** This notebook provides instructions on how to use an SSH tunnel to securely access resources on a network that is otherwise protected.

-I am assuming that:
-- The ip address of the SSH server is: **1.2.3.4**
-- You want to reach a Postgres server on port **5432**
-- Postgres private ip address is **10.0.0.2**

 ## Input